alankinlaw/Easy-SAS-Love-Plot-for-Covariate-Imbalance/README.md

 # Easy-SAS-Love-Plot-for-Covariate-Imbalance

-The <b>%love</b> SAS macro (love.sas) allows the user to quickly and easily produce graphical displays of covariate imbalance before and after adjustment, based on plots developed by Thomas Love.
+The <b>%love</b> SAS macro (love.sas) allows the user to quickly and easily produce graphical displays of covariate imbalance before and after adjustment (or in crude data only if preferred), based on plots developed by Thomas Love.

 Author: Alan Kinlaw

-Created: 09 May 2020; Updated: 10 May 2020
+Created: 09 May 2020; Updated: 4 April 2021

 ## Goal